jdlib/JDBX/UserGuide.md

          public void setName(String name) { ...
     }

-Now the builders returned by `Query.row()` and `Query.rows()` accept such a reader function and invoke it for the first row / all rows to return a single object / a list of objects:
+Now the builders returned by `QueryResult.row()` and `.rows()` accept such a reader function and invoke it for the first row / all rows to return a single object / a list of objects:

     City city       = q.row().read(City::read);